 Applicable large employers must submit “information returns” to the IRS regardless if health insurance is or isn’t offered to full-time employees.
 The information submitted is used to determine if an employee is eligible for a premium tax credit.
 Employers must also provide their employees with this same information.
 An employee can use an information return to determine if they can claim a premium tax credit for each month in a calendar year on their income tax return.

-Help With Figuring Out the Obamacare Employer Mandate
+Help With the ACA Employer Mandate